-If you have the same doubt about Hatter app and have come here to know the answer, then you must check this post.
+If you have the same doubt about the Hatter app and have come here to know the answer, then you must check this post.
 From this article below, see what happened to the Hater app and know the complete information about the Hater app.

-What Is A Hater App?
+What is a Hater App?

 Hater App is a dating app that was founded in 2016 and started as a prank before gaining popularity online.
 It gained popular interest by promising to match people based on their dislikes.